AppsFlyerKnowledge/devhub/docs/guides/deep_linking/smart-script-web-tool/dl_smart_script_v2.md

 If you want to set a custom parameter, Smart Script has to copy the   `document.referrer` property value and set it as the value of the parameter.
 In this [example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/webreferrer.html?utm_source=my_source&utm_channel=my_channel),  Smart Script copies the `document.referrer` value to a custom outgoing URL parameter key defined by `webReferrer`.
 The selected custom key in the example is `this_referrer`.

 For more information, see [Web referrer mapping](https://support.appsflyer.com/hc/en-us/articles/4413588932241-OneLink-Smart-Script-V2-setup#web-referrer-mapping).

+### Utilizing Local Storage to Set Parameters for Deep Linking

+You can choose to save any data from the website to local storage, and then configure Smart Script to retrieve this data and assign it to an outgoing URL parameter.
+For example, you can leverage website information to dynamically populate the `deep_link_value` parameter, enabling the deep linking of users directly to the app's relevant content.

+In [this example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/key_from_local_storage.html?inmedia22=email22), you can see how the outgoing URL `deep_link_value` is populated by a value copied from the website's local storage.
+The copied value in this example is the product ID arriving from the website data.